baleada/docs/src/prose/recognizeable-effects/index.md

 ## Language, compilation, browser support, and dependencies
 :::

-The functions in Baleada Recognizeable Handlers are written in modern JavaScript, and the package has no dependencies ([Baleada Logic](/docs/logic) is a peer dependency).
+The functions in Baleada Recognizeable Effects are written in modern JavaScript, and the package has no dependencies ([Baleada Logic](/docs/logic) is a peer dependency).

 Functions are compiled by [Babel](https://babeljs.io) to work in browsers that are used by more than 0.5% of global web visitors AND have had official support or updates in the past 24 months.